 If such an award existed, this park would win the award for being the most romantic picnic site.
 Park at the base of the hill, slap on some sunscreen and hike to the top.
 Your lunch won’t be your only reward for making it to the top — you’ll also be rewarded with spectacular views of the entire city.
 There are benches scattered along the top of the hill, so try to find one to sit on as you eat lunch.

 5620 14 St. N.W.

 This venue is ideal for a mid-week picnic.
 Eat your lunch on the garden bistro chairs or tables, or choose to sit on the concrete steps instead.
-You might even catch a live performance on the park’s stage.
+As pandemic restrictions begin to change, you might even catch a live performance on the park’s stage.

 228 8 Ave.
 S.E.